-Death by Vehicle Lawyer
+Death by Vehicle Lawyer in Raleigh

 Traffic accidents occur frequently in the United States, but negligent drivers in North Carolina can face criminal charges when crashes are the result of their violations of certain state or local traffic laws.
 Death by vehicle is a criminal offense that may be classified as a misdemeanor or a felony depending on the alleged traffic law violation.

 A conviction for death by vehicle can result in large fines and a possible jail or prison sentence.
 People convicted of death by vehicle will also have their driver’s license suspended.

 Attorney for Death by Vehicle Arrests in Raleigh

 If you were arrested or you think that you could be under investigation for a death by vehicle offense in North Carolina, it is in your best interest to exercise your remain silent until you have legal representation.
 Coolidge Law Firm aggressively defends clients accused of traffic crimes n communities all over Raleigh, such as Raleigh, Rolesville, Wendell, Garner, Morrisville, Holly Springs, Fuquay-Varina, and many others.